PuppetDart/SolarSystemReplica/readme.md

 ## View Live on: [Codepen](https://codepen.io/puppetdart/full/poVbvKK)

-This CSS project intends to bring to represent an approximated replica of the planets of our sun-system.
+This CSS project intends to depict an approximated replica of the planets of our sun-system.

 ### Description: